-If you fail to comply in the U.K., the person can apply to the court for an order against you under section 11 of the Data Protection Act.
+If you fail to comply in the U.K., the person can apply to the court for an order against you under the Data Protection Act.
 The Data Protection Act also requires you to follow certain data collection principles when you collect customer information; these principles are those outlined previously in the section on privacy policies.

 This means you must offer them an opportunity to opt out when you collect their information, and you must also get their permission to send them offers or promotions.
 At any point if they request to opt out, you must honor this request.